-Changes in coverage rates over time should be interpreted with caution as the data collection methods have changed from aggregate facility level reporting of immunization coverage to individual healthcare worker level reporting using WHITE data as of February 28th of the 2012/13 season and onwards, and there have been incremental methodological changes.
+Changes in coverage rates over time should be interpreted with caution as the data collection methods have changed from aggregate facility level reporting of immunization coverage to individual healthcare worker level reporting using WHITE data, and there have been other incremental methodological changes.
 Refer to Appendix A for a summary of methodological and policy changes which should be considered when interpreting coverage trends over time.